National

 Unified Socialist Vice-chair Beduram Bhusal said his party had not yet decided but would not oppose elections if they were credible.

-Janata Samajbadi Party leader Manish Suman confirmed that his party supports the interim government and will participate: “We did not support Sushila Karki for nothing.
-The government’s main focus must be to deliver elections.”
+Janata Samajbadi Party leader Manish Suman confirmed that his party supports the interim government and will participate in the polls.
+“We did not support Sushila Karki for nothing,” he said.
+“The government’s main focus must be to deliver elections.”

-Despite differences in tone, most parties agree that the interim government’s core responsibility is to guarantee free and fair polls.
+Despite their differences in tone, most parties agree that the interim government’s core responsibility is to guarantee free and fair polls.
 Until then, scepticism remains over whether the country can truly move towards a free and fearless electoral environment.